JuliaFewBody/.github/profile/README.md

 ## Welcome to JuliaFewBody

-This organization revolves around Julia code to solve quantum mechanical few-body systems.
+This organization revolves around Julia code to solve quantum mechanical few-body problems.
 This is the hierarchy of packages we plan to publish:

 ```mermaid
 ---